my-cloud/ruthenium/src/node/README.md

 ```
 TargetRequest {
     Ip   string
-    Port uint16
 }
 ```
 </td>
 <td>

 ```
-The target data structure for request
+The data structure for target request
   The IP
-The port

 ```
 </td>